Emergent phenomena in Nature: a paradox with Theory?: Theory versus Nature

 The final example for which we show the validity of this mechanism is a $2d$ solid periodic metal.
 In order to represent a realistic situation, we will not use potentials with vertical walls, but rather a smoothly varying function taken to be a Gaussian potential \cite{PavMar} assuming the form

-where $V_0$ represents the maximum depth of the well (and therefore typically takes a negative value), $(x_0,y_0)$ are the coordinates of the center of the well, and $\alpha_x$ and $\alpha_y$ are measures of the range of the well in either direction.
+where $V_0$ represents the maximum depth of the well, $(x_0,y_0)$ are the coordinates of the center of the well, and $\alpha_x$ and $\alpha_y$ are measures of the range of the well in either direction.
 For the purpose of this paper we focus on the cases $\alpha_x=\alpha_y=a=1$ and $x_0=y_0=0$.
 The potential \eqref{metalpotentialanalytic} represents a single cell and is translated in each direction to model the overall potential of the metal (see Figure \ref{metalpotential}).
 The symmetry group corresponding to such potential is the discrete group $\mathbb{Z}_N$ acting in the obvious way (i.e. by addition) and $N^2$ denotes the total number of atoms.

 In what follows we consider the $2d$ Schr\"{o}dinger operator induced by the potential \eqref{metalpotentialanalytic}, i.e.